Skip to Content

 Common Woodpeckers in Georgia

-From the tiny Downy Woodpecker to the striking Pileated Woodpecker, these birds bring nature’s rhythm to forests and backyards alike.
+From the tiny Downy Woodpecker to the impressive Pileated Woodpecker, these feathered forest drummers are waiting to capture your attention with their vibrant plumage and unique behaviors.

 Red-cockaded Woodpecker